mweel1/usa_high_level/USA-Internet/content-moderation/index.md

-# Content Filtering and National Security Services
+# Content Moderation

 ## Summary

-In today’s market, the responsibility for filtering illicit content falls on content providers, and finding those providers is largely driven by platforms like Google.
+In today’s market, the responsibility for filtering illicit content falls on content providers, and searching for those services is largely driven by platforms like Google.
 This creates challenges for both the government and the market in ensuring safe content for public consumption, including:

 - The government having to collaborate with many content providers, each with their own technologies and enforcement policies.
 Managing a large number of providers is impractical.
 - Even if rules are clearly defined, enforcement and monitoring across various content providers is difficult.